What3words: The app that could save the lives of lone and rural workers

 “When a farmer recently brought down an overhead line with his tractor, it took 12 minutes for our call advisor to work out where he was, but the app would have taken seconds.
 To be able to remove any potential delay is a fantastic innovation.”

-Chris Sheldrick, Co-Founder and CEO of what3words, said: “We’re very excited to be partnering with UK Power Networks.
+What3words’ Chris Sheldrick added: “We’re very excited to be partnering with UK Power Networks.
 It’s great to see our free app being used to promote better safety behaviours, as well as efficient asset management across their electricity network.”

 Rosalind David, a County Adviser for the NFU, said: “The NFU has been working closely with What3words and our members are rapidly adopting this app to report incidents or provide an address for remote locations such as pylons and poles, field entrances or remote buildings.